movementkitchen/website/src/pages/movement-coaching/index.md

 4. What is the action plan for reaching your goal?
 5. What are the milestones and a realistic timeline?

-*During the month of June, we have a 30% discount on both initial assessments.
+*During the month of June, we have a 30% discount on Detailed Core Health and Strength Assessment.
 So, instead of £129 you pay £90.
-Discount code: JUNE24*
+Just type in the promotion code JUNE24* [when making the payment](https://buy.stripe.com/7sI01u2WX4YVdzy5kn).

 After the initial assessment, we can create your unique coaching package where besides coaching you get access to resources and ongoing support.
 I usually work with people over a period of 12 - 16 months of weekly coaching and then move on to maintanance sessions 2-3 times a month or short catchups.
 The price of coaching packages ranges from £250 - £375 per month depending on the level of support.
 If booking individual sessions, my hourly rate is £90.